bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Bonita platform
 First of all, you need an up and running **Bonita platform 7.5.4 or greater**.
-ICI server will connect directly to Bonita database, in a read-only manner.
+BICI server will connect directly to Bonita database, in a read-only manner.

 ## Using the installer

-This mode is designed to get a fully functional ICI stack including ICI server, ICI storage and Living Applications for configuration and operations management.
+This mode is designed to get a fully functional BICI stack including BICI server, BICI storage and Living Applications for configuration and operations management.

 ### Pre-requisite